ONEARMY/academy/README.md

 You can see live deployment at : https://onearmy.github.io/academy/

 # Translations
 We are currently testing a translation system using crowdin.
-The languages being translated at the moment are French, Japanese and Spanish.
-There is a lot of text to translate and there are changes often.
-Please make sure you have a team of translators before asking to enable a new language, as there is too much text for only one person to keep updated.

-To contribute to translations:
+To contribute to translations please read https://github.com/ONEARMY/academy/blob/master/contributors/Translators.md
-- join the project at https://accounts.crowdin.com/register?domain=ONEARMY
-- check the status of https://github.com/ONEARMY/academy/issues/77
-- introduce yourself on the ticket or on Discord for a manager to invite you to the project.